orosz-attila/Covid-19-Dashboard/README.md

 # Covid-19 Dashboard

+<p align="justify">UPDATE in 2023: Please note that the data source of this project is deprecated, and there are no data from most countries later than September of 2022.
+For more meaningful map visualization, please select the dates from 2021, as there are data from most countries from that year.<p>

 <p align="justify">Interactive dashboard with daily update displaying 23 Covid-19 related data categories on plotly map and charts.
 According to the user selection criteria, the daily data can be displayed on a scatter world map, the trends of country data in line- and barcharts, with the option of comparing countries in multiple data categories.</p>

 <p align="justify">The dashboard is <a href="https://docs.streamlit.io/streamlit-cloud/get-started/deploy-an-app" target="_blank">deployed with Streamlit</a> and can be found here:<p>